 The location is so perfect that we not only signed a very long lease on these chalets, we also bought the shack next door to live in ourselves.
 Could we give a more sincere endorsement than that?

 Being right on the pistes is great.
 Getting to the slopes is no longer a chore, and queueing for buses a thing of the past.
 To shed a layer of clothing, you just drop it off as you pass.
 And these aren’t just any pistes: they are World Cup Downhill pistes.
-Most people have their first run of the day on these runs, and some seldom leave them.
 They offer skiing for every standard, ultra-quick lifts back up and guaranteed snow from snow cannons top to bottom.
 And once the lifts close, they become lethal with tearaway toddlers on toboggans!

 In the morning, you walk for a few seconds before stepping into your bindings to glide to the lift of your choice – probably the Funival, still the world’s fastest lift.
 At the end of the day, good skiers ski right back to the door and beginners stop where they started, thirty seconds’ walk away.